lsegal/tadpole/README.markdown

 Creating a template is literally as easy as 1-2-3:

 1. Create your templates in a directory.
+All directories are templates and all templates are directories.
 The directory name will be the (or part of) the name of your template.
 Example for template `mytemplate`:

         templates/
           mytemplate/